 Portland State University has a strong institutional commitment to academics, student growth, and the development of individual responsibility.
 To further these goals, the University supports the notion that catastrophic risk while attending PSU should be minimized.
-Therefore, PSU requires that all domestic students enrolled in five in-load, non-self support credit hours or more (1 credit for international students) per term maintain comprehensive health insurance to ensure that students stay healthy and in the classroom.
+Therefore, PSU requires that all domestic students enrolled in five in-load, non-Restricted Differential Tuition credits or more (1 credit for international students) per term maintain comprehensive health insurance to ensure that students stay healthy and in the classroom.
 The Student Health Insurance Plan is major medical health insurance providing preventative, routine, and specialized health benefits.
 Those who have comparable outside health insurance can apply to waive the Student Health Insurance Plan.

 For more than 20 years, PSU offered a mandatory accident and illness insurance policy to students.
 In 2007, the University determined that the Basic and Supplemental Insurance plans were not sustainable and that rates would continue to increase substantially each year without providing an increase in benefits.
 PSU was faced with the choice of either eliminating school-sponsored health insurance entirely or significantly redesigning the student health insurance program.
 What followed was a lengthy process involving research, surveys, public forums, and consultation to determine the best solution.
 The result is a robust health insurance plan that is rich in benefits and requires no deductible for benefits to begin.
 PSU insurance reports and surveys continue to show that a majority of PSU students use and rely on the PSU Student Health Insurance Plan.